 When I was in high school, I took two semesters of ceramics.
 Yeah, you read that correctly, ceramics!
-I actually really enjoyed it.
+I really enjoyed it.
 I made figurines, pots, mugs, faces, and monsters.
-I made some great stuff that probably got thrown away before it ever made it home.
-One of my best friends was in the class which made it all the more fun.
+Not only that, but I made some great stuff that probably got thrown away before it ever made it home.
+One of my best friends was in the class, which made it all the more fun.
 The pottery teacher was an artsy type (go figure) and used to talk about the old house she was fixing up as we sculpted our bowls.
 She got to wear the best outfit of all the teachers, a t-shirt, and jeans and because she basically got paid to teach us to mold mud, her clothes were almost always dirty.
-This story will pick up, I promise.

 Why Enjoying Life Matters